 I found this both rewarding and challenging to foil the unscrupulous car dealers attempt to get a car for pennies on the dollar.

-The registered car dealers where frustrating the automotive auction I worked for with the large amounts of vandalism.
-The amount of failures where so many that my crew of mechanics would have a hard time keeping up and this would slow the rhythm of the automotive auction.
+The registered dealers where frustrating the auction I worked for with large amounts of vandalism.
+The amount of failures where so many that my crew of mechanics would have a hard time keeping up and this would slow the flow through the lanes.

-The auction would run thousands of vehicles through its lanes and they had to be in order.
-If a vehicle had to be skipped it was a loss of revenue for the seller and the automotive auction house since they received a percentage of the final sale price.
+The auction would run thousands of vehicles a day and they had to be in order.
+If a vehicle was skipped it was a loss of revenue for the seller and the auction house since they received a percentage of the final sale price.